mishalfirdous/talentpool/README.md

 # talentpool
-talentpool contain project files its me mishal firdous
+talentpool contain project files. its me mishal firdous working on this.